 When you pot your fiddle, only use fresh soil and clean pots.
 Insect eggs and larvae can stick around on dirty pots and in old soil.
 If you have any doubts about soil, discard it and get a new bag.

 Many insects, including fungus gnats, are attracted to dark, damp conditions.
-Only water when the top few inches of soil are dry and make sure your plant gets lots of indirect sunlight.
+Only water when the top few inches of soil are dry (use a moisture meter like this one to be accurate!) and make sure your plant gets lots of indirect sunlight.

 How to Get Rid of Fungus Gnats on Your Fiddle Leaf Fig